-- e.
-Be able to bivouac on a winter night using appropriate field gear. - f.
-Travel competently in a middle-Appalachian wilderness area during any time of year, including: - (1) Stream crossing evaluation; and - (2) Boulder-field and steep trail climbing. - g.
+- g.
 Given a photocopy or computer- printed 7.5-minute series topographic map with an ASRC and USNG, or UTM grid overprint, and the original 7.5-minute quadrangle map, identify points via: - (1) Latitude and longitude; - (2) The ASRC grid system; - (3) The UTM (Universal Transverse Mercator System) and USNG (United States National Grid); and - (4) The azimuth and distance off a VOR. - h.
+Given only a 7.5-minute topographic quadrangle or an orienteering map with an attack point and a target plotted on it, and a standard orienteering compass, reliably and accurately: - (1) Calculate the true bearing from the attack point to the target; - (2) Calculate and set on the compass the magnetic bearing to the target; and - G) Follow the bearing accurately, including triangulating and boxing around obstacles:

+(3)(4) Calculate the distance between two points, within 25 meters.

-Given only a 7.5-minute topographic quadrangle or an orienteering map with an attack point and a target plotted on it, and a standard orienteering compass, reliably and accurately: - (1) Calculate the true bearing from the attack point to the target; - (2) Calculate and set on the compass the magnetic bearing to the target; and - (3) Follow the bearing accurately, including triangulating and boxing around obstacles. - i.
-Correctly locate and position a point on a topographic map given: - (1) The bearings to landmarks indicated on the map (resection); or - (2) The bearing to one landmark located on the map, and the information that the position is on a specified linear feature (modified resection). - j.
-Given bearings from two locations to a target, correctly locate it on a topographic map (triangulation). - k.
-Demonstrate the ability to lead a field team competently on: - (1) Containment, attraction, survey, hasty, sweep and grid search tasks; - (2) Cutting for sign; - (3) Simple tracking; - (4) Interrogation and visual search tasks; - (5) Non-technical and semi-technical evacuation; and - (6) Direction finding. - Demonstrate the use of the following basic man-tracking skills and techniques: - (1) Selecting and using a tracking stick; - (2) Identifying the effects of sun direction and intensity on tracking; - (3) Identifying and measuring shoe type and size; and - (4) Determine stride length, width, and direction of travel. - m.
+- i.
+Correctly locate and position a point on a topographic map given: - (1) The bearings to landmarks indicated on the map (resection); or - (2) The bearing to one landmark located on the map, and the information that the position is on a specified linear feature (modified resection). - Given bearings from two locations to a target, correctly locate it on a topographic map (triangulation).

+- c.
+Demonstrate the ability to lead a field team competently on: - (1) Containment, attraction, survey, hasty, sweep and grid search tasks; - (2) Cutting for sign; - (3) Simple tracking; - (4) Interrogation and visual search tasks; - (5) Non-technical and semi-technical evacuation; and - (6) Direction finding. - 1.
+Demonstrate the use of the following basic man-tracking skills and techniques: - (1) Selecting and using a tracking stick; - (2) Identifying the effects of sun direction and intensity on tracking; - (3) Identifying and measuring shoe type and size; and - (4) Determine stride length, width, and direction of travel. - m.
 Demonstrate the ability to properly brief a field team before a task, including: - (1) Giving appropriate information on: - i.
 Subject information and history, subject's equipment and medical history; - ii.
-Weather;
+Weather; - iii.
+Terrain; - iv.
+The search task, its objectives, and how to perform it; - Time available for the task and the limitations it may impose upon the task; and - vi.
+Team equipment and personal gear needed; - Obtaining information from the team members, such as team member medical problems, and other relevant input; and - (3) Adequately evaluate aing team member's abilities to do the task. - (4) Demonstrate the ability to properly debrief properly a field team after a task, including: - i.
+Instructing the team to follow proper procedure now the team has returned to base; and - ii.
+Acquiring team member input (POD, clues, hazards, and other pertinent information).